Brenda Tambatamba

 Brenda Mwika Tambatamba (born 29 April 1961) is a Zambian politician.
 She has been a member of the National Assembly of Zambia for Kasempa since 2016.
 She is a member of the United Party for National Development.
-She is the current Minister of Labour and Social Security of Zambia.
+She was the Minister of Labour and Social Security from September 2021 to May 2026.

+Political Career

+Brenda Tambatamba was the United Party for National Development (UPND) candidate in Kasempa constituency at the 2016 general election and she was elected.
+She was the UPND candidate in Kasempa again at the 2021 general election and she was re-elected.

+After the UPND won the 2021 presidential election in August 2021, Tambatamba was appointed as the Minister of Labour and Social Security by President Hakainde Hichilema the following month.

+She was the UPND candidate in Kasempa again at the 2026 general election and she was re-elected.